 In this lesson, students will read and learn about the importance of social action and will think creatively to promote causes for which they see a need to take action.

-Students will understand the importance of not remaining silent in the face of suffering of others.
+- Understand the importance of not remaining silent in the face of the suffering of others.

 2. Discuss his claim that “The Jewish brain has killed the Jewish heart”

 - What causes (Jewish and not) exist today to which we are silent?

 - What excuses do we tell ourselves in order to justify our inaction?

 - Was there ever a time when you were able to overcome this voice, and did something that made a difference (to an individual or a group)?